tinygo-org/tinygo-site/content/docs/reference/usage/misc-options.md

         ```

     - `full`
         Try to determine per package how much space is used.
-Note that these calculations are merely guesses and can somethimes be way off due to various reasons like inlining:
+Note that these calculations are merely guesses and can sometimes be way off due to various reasons like inlining:
         ```
         code  rodata    data     bss |   flash     ram | package 876        0       4       0 |     880       4 | (bootstrap)